Phenotypic disparity: Summary

 In the narrower sense, the currently widely accepted concept of biodiversity meant only the taxonomic diversity, or the species richness.
 However, some groups have a large number of species, while all of them are very similar in morphology; other groups have very few species, while they are highly heterogeneous.
 For example, there are nearly twice as many species of birds as there are of mammals, indicating greater species richness, but birds are more consistent in morphology, reproductive biology, and developmental biology.
 The range of their body plans is relatively narrow, with outliers like ratites (e.g. ostriches) and penguins, while mammals include such diverse forms as apes, armadillos, bats, giraffes, marsupials, moles, the platypus and whales.
 Therefore, relying only on species richness to represent biodiversity is less comprehensive.

 The disparity is defined as the phenotypic differentiation within groups.
 "Groups" usually refers to the taxonomic groups, including species or higher taxa.
-Some biologists believe that the concept of disparity should also be applied to other groups, including sexes, ages, biomorphs and the castes of social insects.
+Some biologists believe that this concept should also apply to other groups, including sexes, ages, biomorphs and the castes of social insects.

 Disparity has changed at different rates and independently of species richness in the evolutionary history.
 There are two main patterns in how disparity develops over time.
 Some groups have developed high disparity early on in their evolution (called "early-disparity"), while others take longer to reach their maximum disparity (called "later-disparity").
 The early-disparity boom may happen because species quickly explore new habitats or take advantage of new ecological niches.
 On the other hand, later-disparity groups may have developed new morphological forms slowly, resulting in a delay in reaching their maximum disparity.